sorainnosia/tarbr-bin/readme.md

 # tarbr

 ## Description
 Tool to combine files/folder into a single tarball file and compressed it using Brotli/GZip/ZLib/BZip2 algorithm.
 Support of Zip/7Zip compression that combine files/folders into one file and uses Zip/7Zip compression without tarball.
+The assembly name of this project is SplitJoin.

 Has feature to split the output file into multiple files using size or count and support chaining.